Tigre people: Religion

 (who are members of the Eritrean Orthodox Tewahedo Church, the Roman Catholic Church, and the Evangelical Lutheran Church of Eritrea) among them as well (often referred to as the Mensaï in Eritrea).
+The Zemene Mesafint had a lasting demographic impact on Eritrea, with multiple previously predominantly Orthodox Christian ethnic groups such as the Tigre and Bilen being islamized by the Ottoman Empire and later Eyalet of Egypt due to a weak Ethiopian imperial presence, and becoming Catholic through the proselytization of French missionaries.

 Language

 The Tigre language is an Afroasiatic language of the Semitic branch.
 Like Tigrinya, it is a member of the Ethiopian Semitic group, and is similar to ancient Ge'ez.
 There is no known historically written form of the language.
 The Eritrean government uses the Ge'ez writing system (an abugida) to publish documents in the Tigre language.

 Tigre is the lingua franca of the multi-ethnic lowlands of western and northern Eritrea, including the northern coast.
 As such approximately 75% of the Western Lowlands Eritrean population speaks Tigre.

 Since around 1889, the Ge'ez script (Ethiopic script) has been used to write the Tigre language.
 Tigre speakers formerly used Arabic more widely as a lingua franca.
 Due to most Tigre speakers being Muslim, the language is also written in the Arabic alphabet.

 The Tigre people, language and their area of inhabitation should not be confused with that of the Tigrayans, who live in northern Ethiopia and the Biher-Tigrinya who live in the central Eritrean highlands, both of which speak varying dialects of Tigrinya, a closely related Semitic language.